Artdecision’s Irina Vernichenko talks with Vladimir Dubossarsky about his recent exhibition at Winzavod Contemporary Arts Center, MSK.

 It’s awkward to talk about time.
 You have technical progress that modifies art on the one hand, while having cyclicality in the human consciousness on the other hand, repetitions of what has been done: remakes, remixes, new Abstraction, new Surrealism, which is essentially all old.

-VD: The artist is at least a curator of himself.
-Yes, he can be, but the viewers need to think all on their own.
+VD: Yes, he can be, but the viewers need to think all on their own.
 The situation allows people to be freer, critics become curators, the gallerists are curators of their gallery, there’s a trend for 20-25 years, that an artist is also a curator, and this universal mix is a fashion and it should be.

 V D: Modern culture is structured in such a way that the concept of the artist\curator and where they diverge is blurred.
 An artist has his style, his view, and he may be invited as a theatre director.
 This interchangeability, mix of different spheres brings to life a new product such as a theatre director curating an art exhibition.
 It refreshes the routine of the art system.